Joint Score-Threshold Optimization for Interpretable Risk Assessment: Proposed Models

-These constraints are linear in the assignment variables $z_{ik}$ and integrate directly into the MIP formulation \eqref{eq:mip}.
+These constraints are linear in the assignment variables and integrate directly into the MIP formulation \eqref{eq:mip}.
 They are particularly valuable for ensuring that optimization does not sacrifice critical safety metrics (e.g., sensitivity for high-risk patients) in favor of overall accuracy.
-Note that these constraints only apply to instances with known ground truth (singleton feasible sets), which aligns with the partial supervision framework.
+In practice, performance constraints can be derived from incumbent tool performance (ensuring the new model does not regress on key metrics) or from external regulatory or quality requirements.